urifa/solidity-notes/README.md

 }
 ```

 Contracts are composable, meaning they can interact with each other.

-### Import Contract

 When you want a contract to interact with another contracts, or to inherit from another contract, the current contract needs to know the source code of the contract to interact with, or to inherit from.
 To do this, you can have coth contracts on the same file, or import one contract' file into the other.

+### Import Contract

-The import statement is usually added after the pragma version, and has the following syntax:
+Importing the path of one contracts' file to another is like copying their source code, so makes the same effect of having both contracts o the same file.
+The import statement is usually added after the pragma version of the current contract, and has the following syntax:

 ```
-import "<contract1-file-path>
+import "<contract1-file-path>";
 ```

-Importing the path of one contracts' file is like copying their source code into the current contract, so makes the same effect of having both contracts o the same file.

 ### Deploy Contract from another Contract